 But people started to want us, to need us.
 People started to trust in us, our coverage, and our data.
 They want us to press on.

-It was by this time a mission, a target for us ahead became clear.
+It was by this time a mission for us ahead became clear.